shigma/schemastery/README.md

 ### Schema.object(dict)

 Assert that the value is an object whose each property is of corresponding subtype.
-The default value will be `{}` if not specified.

 ```js
 const validate = Schema.object({